Silphidae: Forensic research

 Silphidae are one of several families of forensic importance in the order Coleoptera.
-They are a very important tool in determining a post-mortem interval by collecting Silphid progeny from the carcass, and determining the developmental rate.
+They are a very important tool in determining a post-mortem interval (PMI) by collecting Silphid progeny from the carcass, and determining the developmental rate.
 Based on the number of instars and the larval development stage, a time of death can be estimated.
 This is very useful in medicocriminal entomology, the emphasis on utilizing arthropods as evidence to aid in solving crimes.
 Many of the methods in determining stages of development are subjective.
 However, recent studies have found a more precise way of determining the stage of development of Silphid larvae by measuring the maximum cranial width and other heavily sclerotized areas of the larvae instead of measuring just the length, which is subject to change with each larva, particularly in O. inaequale and N. surinamensis, which are more robust and have greater variations of length.
 The most accurate instar identification is possible by using distinct morphological features that are instar specific and cannot be affected by the size of the specimen.
 Although this is possible only for few species with described larvae of all instars, such as Thanatophilus rugosus.

 Silphidae are being studied to find more exact estimations of post-mortem intervals and possible manners of death.
 Also, in the future, entomologists will explore the social behavior of the beetles to a greater degree.
-Members of family Silphidae are typically the first of the coleopterans to come in contact with carrion.
+Members of Silphidae are typically the first of the coleopterans to come in contact with carrion.
 Silphidae larvae are opportunistic predators that will feed on dipteran eggs, larvae, and on the carcass itself.
 This presents a problem in the determination of post-mortem interval because Silphidae are known to eradicate other species from carrion.
 By eliminating the first colonizing species Silphidae can give an incorrect post-mortem interval.

 Unlike most of the insects used as forensic markers, it is possible to assess if Silphidae adults have colonized a corpse and left it later.
 For this purpose, some Parasitidae mites (for example, Poecilochirus species) are used due to their phoront-host specificity.
 If a corpse is invaded by Poecilochirus specimens and no Silphidae were sampled by forensic entomologists, it is reasonable to suspect that some Silphidae carrying Poecilochirus phoretic instars arrived previously to the corpse and abandoned it some time later, leaving Poecilochirus mites in the process.